Hassannewcode/DeenBridge-AI-v2/about.md

 ## Features

 *   **Dual Denomination Support:** Users can select either the Sunni or Shia school of thought to tailor the AI's knowledge base to the most relevant sources.
-*   **Persona-Driven AI:** The AI guide is inspired by the direct, humorous, and analogy-rich style of Sheikh Assim al-Hakeem, making complex topics more approachable.
+*   **Persona-Driven AI:** The AI guide is inspired by the direct, humorous, and analogy-rich style of prominent scholars, making complex topics more approachable.
 *   **Verifiable Sources:** Every response is grounded in a curated list of trusted Tafsir and Fiqh literature.
 Web search results are clearly marked as trusted or unverified.
 *   **On-the-fly Translation & Transliteration:** Scriptural texts can be translated into over 100 languages or transliterated with a single click.
 *   **Installable PWA:** DeenBridge is a fully-featured Progressive Web App, installable on desktop and mobile devices for a native-app feel and offline access.